Ditiite/neighborhood-map/README.md

 * Please provide your own Google Map API.
     * You can do it by following this link [Google Map API key](https://developers.google.com/maps/documentation/javascript/get-api-key)
     * To get open weather API please follow this link [OpenWeatherMap](https://openweathermap.org/api)
-    * Once you got your keys please place them in places markerd as API)
+    * Once you got your keys please place them in places marked as API)
 * To run aplication in localhost, in command line type: ``` npm start```
 * open **localhost:3000**